rohitmt/technical-paper/README.md

 A data structure is perticular way of organizing the data in computer so that we can perform operation on data and get the desired output.There are two types of data structures.

 1.**Primitive data structure :** The primitive data structures are primitive data types.
-The int, char, float, double, and pointer
+The boolean, byte, int, char, float, double, and long
                                  are the primitive data structures that can hold a single value.

-2.**Non Primitive data structure :** Non-Primitive data structure is divided into two types.
+2.**Non Primitive data structure :** Non-Primitive data structure is divided such as given below.

 - Array
 - LinkedList
 - Stack